WinVector/Examples/replyr/example.md

     ## Error: glance doesn't know how to deal with data of class tbl_sparktbl_sqltbl_lazytbl

 `replyr_summary` is not the only service `replyr` supplies, `replyr` includes many more adaptions [including my own version of case-completion](http://www.win-vector.com/blog/2017/02/the-zero-bug/).

 Roughly `replyr` is where I collect my adaptions so they don't infest application code.
+It is how you use heavy big-data machinery, while keeping you fingers out of the gears.